Freedteck/eth-global-various/README.md

 ![image](https://github.com/user-attachments/assets/44dc0540-1bf7-434d-9777-7fc66a9809b5)

 # ETH Various
-AI based Analyse smart contract coed files, Contract Address to detect vulnerabilities and other breaches, automatically code edit and result the reports.
+AI based Analyse smart contract coed files, Contract Address to detect vulnerabilities and other breaches, `automatically code edit` and `result the reports`.

 ### [Demo](https://eth-various.vercel.app/#)

 ## Why need the ETH Various?
-As the blockchain technology and cryptocurrency markets continue to grow, security issues and malicious activities are also on the rise.
+As the blockchain technology and cryptocurrency markets continue to grow, `security issues` and `malicious activities` are also on the rise.
-Phishing, scams, and malicious contract codes are major concerns, especially as they often originate from compromised smart contract code and wallet approvals.
+`Phishing`, `scams`, and `malicious contract codes` are major concerns, especially as they often originate from compromised smart contract code and wallet approvals.
-In response to this, we propose an AI-powered platform for analyzing, modifying, and improving smart contract codes, providing detailed reports on identified issues and applied fixes.
+In response to this, we propose an **`AI-powered platform for analyzing, modifying, and improving smart contract codes, providing detailed reports on identified issues and applied fixes`**.

 ## Our Solution
 1. **Preventive Security Checks**: Users upload their smart contract code, which the AI analyzes for security vulnerabilities, code flaws, and potential scams.